Organizational culture

-Organizational culture encompasses the shared norms, values, and behaviors—observed in schools, not-for-profit groups, government agencies, sports teams, and businesses—reflecting their core values and strategic direction.
-Alternative terms include business culture, corporate culture and company culture.
+Organizational culture is the set of shared normalities, values, and behaviors in organizations that reflect an organization's core values and strategic direction.

+This concept is also referred to as business culture, corporate culture or company culture.
 The term corporate culture emerged in the late 1980s and early 1990s.
 (Note: Unlike many expressions that emerge in business jargon, the term spread to newspapers and magazines.
 Few usage experts object to the term.
 Over 80 percent of usage experts accept the sentence "The new management style is a reversal of GE's traditional corporate culture, in which virtually everything the company does is measured in some form and filed away somewhere.")
-It was used by managers, sociologists, and organizational theorists in the 1980s.
+It was initially used by managers, sociologists, and organizational theorists during the 1980s.

 Organizational culture influences how people interact, how decisions are made (or avoided), the context within which cultural artifacts are created, employee attachment, the organization's competitive advantage, and the internal alignment of its units.
-It is distinct from national culture or the broader cultural background of its workforce.
+It is distinct from the national culture or the broader cultural background of its workforce.

-A related topic, organizational identity, refers to statements and images which are important to an organization and helps to differentiate itself from other organizations.
+A related topic, organizational identity, refers to statements and images that are important to an organization and help to differentiate it from other organizations.
 An organization may also have its own management philosophy.
 Organizational identity influences all stakeholders, leaders and employees alike.

 Definition

 Various definitions exist, without consensus.
-Lesley Willcoxson and Bruce Millett note that organizational cultures can be described in similar ways to wider forms of culture such as national culture.
+Lesley Willcoxson and Bruce Millett note that organizational cultures can be described in similar ways to wider forms of culture, such as national culture.
 Some of the definitions offered include: